-Ans: Chinese workers enjoy many social security benefits.
+Ans: Chinese workers enjoy a number of social security benefits.
 They get the medical treatment for free while their family members pay fifty percent of the cost.
-Each plant, factory, or agricultural commune has a health center and a first-aid station.
+Each plant, factory or agricultural commune has a health centre and a first-aid station.
 All plants boast nurseries and kindergartens.
 The Chinese regime has set up an assistance system guaranteeing a minimum subsistence level.